sunkencity999/typemagic/README.md

 - **Keyboard Shortcut**: Press Cmd+Shift+M (Mac) or Ctrl+Shift+M (Windows/Linux) for instant corrections
 - **Tone Adjustment**: Choose between "Keep My Voice", "More Professional", or "More Casual"
-- **Bulletize**: Convert paragraphs into clean, organized bullet points
+- **Quick Actions**: Convert to bullet points or create concise summaries with one click
 - **Universal Compatibility**: Works on any webpage with text inputs (email, docs, social media, etc.)
 - **Multiple AI Providers**: Support for OpenAI, Google Gemini, Anthropic Claude, Ollama, and custom FastAPI endpoints
 - **Smart Formatting**: Optionally use Markdown to format your text with headers, lists, bold, italic, etc.